Skip to content

 Cost Tracking & Reports

 modelBridge tracks every generation’s cost automatically.
-The Billing tab provides a full spending dashboard with per-project breakdowns, CSV export, and self-contained HTML reports for client invoicing.
+The Billing tab provides a spending dashboard with per-project breakdowns, CSV export, and self-contained HTML reports for client invoicing.

 The Billing tab shows a running total of your AI spending and a detailed log of every generation: